nathan-weinberg/nathan-weinberg.github.io/README.md

 Personal website that can be found at [nathanweinberg.me](http://nathanweinberg.me/)

 ## To Run Locally
+These instructions assume the use of Fedora Linux
 ### Initial Setup
-- Install prereqs if you haven't already: https://jekyllrb.com/docs/installation/
+- Install requirements if you haven't already: https://jekyllrb.com/docs/installation/
     - Ensure you are using Ruby 2.7
+- Install prerequisites if you haven't already: https://jekyllrb.com/docs/installation/other-linux/
-- Install the jekyll and bundler gems if you haven't already: https://jekyllrb.com/docs/
+- Install the jekyll and bundler gems if you haven't already: https://jekyllrb.com/docs/installation/ubuntu/

 Then run the following commands:
 ```bash